IAmJuniorB/PyMaths/README.md

 ### `meissel_mertens_constant(self):`
 _summary_

+Arguments:

+        - None

 Returns:

       M: Value to the 40th value
       return 0.261_497_212_847_642_783_755_426_838_608_695_859_051_6

 ### `universal_parabolic_constant(self):
-The ratio, for any parabola, of the arc length of the parabolic segment
-        formed by the latus rectum to the focal parameter.
+The ratio, for any parabola, of the arc length of the parabolic segment formed by the latus rectum to the focal parameter.

+Arguments:

+        - None

 Returns:

       P: Value to the 20th decimal